I am currently an assistant professor of sociology at the University of British Columbia.

-I have held positions as a postdoctoral research fellow at Digital Humanities @ Berkeley, the Berkeley Institute for Data Science, and the Management and Organizations Department in the Kellogg School of Management at Northwestern University, and was also a research affiliate at the Northwestern Institute on Complex Systems.
+I was also a postdoctoral research fellow at Digital Humanities @ Berkeley, the Berkeley Institute for Data Science, and the Management and Organizations Department in the Kellogg School of Management at Northwestern University, where I was a research affiliate at the Northwestern Institute on Complex Systems.

-I received my PhD in sociology from the University of California, Berkeley.
-I have an MA from UC Berkeley and a BA from the University of Wisconsin, Madison.
+I received my PhD and M.A. in sociology from the University of California, Berkeley.
+I received my B.A. with a Concentration in Analysis and Research from the University of Wisconsin, Madison.

 When I'm not being an academic I love to travel, hike, and run.
 I have been playing the violin since age 4 and am always looking for ways to keep that part of my life.